-A Bankart lesion is the most common type of shoulder dislocation where the humeral head moves toward the front and downward with applied force.
-This can cause the glenoid labrum to be disrupted, which will likely require surgical repair using the Bankart Procedure.
-This injury is common in athletes who participate in overhead sports but may also occur as the result of a fall, car accident, or other stress to the shoulder.
+A Bankart lesion is the most common type of shoulder dislocation where the humeral head of the upper arm bone moves toward the front and downward with applied force.
+This can cause the glenoid labrum of the shoulder socket to tear, making the shoulder joint less stable and more prone to repeat dislocations.
+Bankart lesions are common in athletes who participate in overhead sports but may also occur from a fall, car accident, or other stress to the shoulder.

 Anatomy of the glenohumeral joint